ishandandekar/Churnobyl/README.md

 - [x] Modify hyparams to be taken from yaml rather getting hardcoded from the program.
 This is a much awaited feature
 - [x] Use Strategy pattern to modify data loaders using `.yaml` configuration itself
 - [ ] Incorporate newly developed data loading and model training/tuning logic engines in the code.
 For ref [data code](https://github.com/ishandandekar/misc/tree/main/data_loaderEngine) and [model training/tuning](https://github.com/ishandandekar/misc/tree/main/model_trainerEngine)
+- [ ] Update tests for this new integration
 - [ ] Write `exceptions.py` maybe for better error catching
 - [ ] Rename `pipeline.py` to `engine.py`? maybe
 - [ ] Write func to validate `.yaml` conf